facebook/zstd/zstd_compression_format.md

               FSE table for match lengths, and FSE table for literals lengths.
               It's finally followed by 3 offset values, populating recent offsets, stored in order, 4-bytes little-endian each, for a total of 12 bytes.
+              Each recent offset must have a value < dictionary size.

 __`Content`__ : The rest of the dictionary is its content.
               The content act as a "past" in front of data to compress or decompress.